A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

 In the Tsukuba area, probably the most impressive DEZOME SHIKI is the one held in Tsuchiura City.

-This year`s (2018) event was held on the 6th, and with the bravery and undaunted efforts Japan`s firemen showed at the damaged nuclear power plant in Fukushima and during the rescue and relief work after the giant Tsunami 2011 remenbered by many of us there, it was not only exciting , but moving.
+Last year`s (2019) event w held on the 6th, and with the bravery and undaunted efforts Japan`s firemen showed at the damaged nuclear power plant in Fukushima and during the rescue and relief work after the giant Tsunami 2011 remembered by many of us there, it was not only exciting , but moving.

 Water from firetrucks, fireboats, and a helicopter at the climax of the DEZOME CEREMONY 2012 ( photo taken by Lacus Marina)